 This fact sheet is quite dense since it is summarizes of a lot of information onto one sheet of paper.
 Some of the shorthand used in the sheet:

-April 2023 update note
+January 2025 update note

 General comments on purchasing, leasing and buying used

-For a full decade I had been discouraging the purchase of any new EV — I recommended that you only leased new EVs.
+For a full decade we had been discouraging the purchase of any new EV — we recommended that you only leased new EVs.
 This was because EV technology was rapidly improving, including the range (in miles) and the charging speed (in kW), and you didn’t want to be stuck with a suddenly inferior car that was also plummeting in resale value.
-However, starting at around 2019-2020, EV technology reached a point where I think it’s now OK to buy outright instead of lease — the technology continues to improve, but it has slowed down from the torrid pace of the 2010s.
+However, starting at around 2019-2020, EV technology reached a point where we think it’s now OK to buy outright instead of lease — the technology continues to improve, but it has slowed down from the torrid pace of the 2010s.
 New models now typically offer at least 250 miles of range and at least 100 kW of DC Fast Charging power.
 Those two minimum numbers mean the car is good enough for pain-free roadtrips, and you’ll be much less likely to regret the purchase years from now.
 That said, you may have your own reasons for wanting to lease (or try out a “lease takeover”!), in which case you should check out the leasing / lease takeover page on this website for more guidance specific to EVs.

 Some of the car pages on this website (linked on the right side) have detailed information about finding a great value in a used EV.
 When evaluating a specific car that’s listed for sale, it can be difficult figuring out exactly which options the car is equipped with.
 The seller may have provided insufficient photos, or some features can only be discerned from photos if you know exactly what to look for.
 The “used advice” information on the car pages is to help you research used cars, literally a specific used car with a specific VIN.
 See the used information on the Nissan Leaf page, the BMW i3 page, the Chevy Volt page and the Tesla page.